Jugsaw/Jugsaw.jl/docs/src/developer.md

 julia --project server.jl
 ```
 It will *live serve* the application locally at `0.0.0.0:8088`.
-The edits to the application file `app.jl` will be reflected immediately to the service, which is powered by [Revise](https://github.com/timholy/Revise.jl).
+Any edit to the application file `app.jl` will be reflected immediately to the service, which is powered by [Revise](https://github.com/timholy/Revise.jl).
 The `app.jl` in the template is printed as the following.

 ~~~julia